-While a renters or homeowners policy can go a long way, these policies often don’t provide enough coverage for certain valuable items like cameras, fine art and even that engagement ring.
-Adding scheduled personal property insurance to your homeowners or renters policy can help you ensure that your high-value items are protected from the unexpected.
+While a renters or homeowners policy are great ways to protect what’s important, these policies often don’t provide enough coverage for certain valuable items like cameras, fine art and even that engagement ring.
+Adding scheduled personal property insurance to your homeowners or renters policy can help ensure that your high-value items are protected from the unexpected.

 Depending on your insurance provider, married couples don’t always have to be on the same car insurance policy.
 But it’s generally a good idea to add your spouse to your car insurance.
 That’s because one policy with two or more insured vehicles is often cheaper than separate policies.
 When newlyweds combine their insurance policies, they qualify for lower rates, multi-vehicle discounts, even marriage discounts, all of which add up to big savings.
 Smart start to your new life together!